Top-down parsing with Earley

 normal_form = None

-def _predict(self, chart: EarleyChart, entry: EarleyChartEntry, position: int):
+def _predict(self, chart: EarleyChart, entry: EarleyChartEntry, position: int) -> None:

-Predict operation: add new dotted rules for the non-terminal
+"""Add new dotted rules for each expansion of the expected nonterminal.

 Parameters